Understanding Red Hat OpenStack Platform Director¶

 Set up the undercloud, which is the OSPd application.

 Set up the overcloud, which is the set of services in the tenant-facing network.
-TF is part of the overcloud.
+Tungsten Fabric is part of the overcloud.

 For more information on installing and using the RHOSPd, see Red Hat documentation.